tmk907/TikTokDownloader/Readme.md

 # TikTokDownloader

-How to download your favorite videos.
+How to download your favorite videos or any profile videos.

 - TikTok app: Go to "Settings", "Privacy and safety" and change "Who can view your liked videos" to "Everyone".